 For something entirely different, why not check out the ruins?
 The MAYAN RUINS are approximately a 45-minute bike ride, give or take a few minutes, depending on where you’re staying.
 This 13th-century Mayan archaeological site at Tulum National Park has beautiful views overlooking the sea.
 Honestly, It’s a quick visit, 80 pesos entry, and expect to spend an hour or so.
 Easy!

-If you plan to visit Tulum, prepare to spend more than you bargained for, decide on a budget and stick to it, otherwise, it can go sideways very easily.
-We were visiting off-season which was ideal, I can’t imagine what it might be like during the high season.
+Therefore, if you plan to visit Tulum, prepare to spend more than you bargained.
+Decide on a budget and stick to it.
+Otherwise, it can go sideways very easily.
+We were visiting off-season, which was ideal.
+So, I can’t imagine what the prices might be like during the high season.
 Yikes!